Services

 Hearing protection is vital in preserving and maintaining the integrity of hearing.
 Advanced hearing protection allows users to control the impact of sound.
 Earplugs are a necessary accessory for musicians, concert goers, and professionals working in the music industry or working in a factory with loud equipment and machinery.
 Music lovers need to use hearing protection to avoid the risk of being exposed to damaging noise levels.

-Hearing protection products are not just for music – they can also be used for various hobbies and interests like swimming, sports or even sleeping (to combat loud noises or snores from a partner or a roommate).
+Hearing protection products are not just for music – they can also be used for various hobbies and interests including swimming, recreational sports, airline travel, and sleeping (to help reduce loud environmental noises and/or snoring from a partner or roommate).

-Custom hearing protection is ideal for people who are frequently exposed to loud noises because it offers more security and comfort than standard hearing protection.
+Custom hearing protection is ideal for people who are frequently exposed to loud noises since a custom fit offers more comfort and a snugger fit than standard hearing protection.

-Directional microphones.
-These are designed to provide improved sound pickup coming from the front of the hearing aid user.
-At the same time, sounds coming from behind or beside the user are minimized.
-Directional microphones can improve one’s ability to hear even in an environment with background noise.
+Directional microphones are designed to provide improved sound coming from the front of the hearing aid wearer.
+At the same time, sounds coming from behind or beside are minimized.
+Directional microphones can improve one’s ability to hear even in an environment with multi-talker background noise.

-Rechargeable batteries.
-More modern hearing aids come with rechargeable batteries.
-This is preferred by people who are always on the go because it eliminates the need to regularly change batteries.
+Most of the latest in hearing aid technology comes with rechargeable batteries.
+Rechargeable batteries are preferred by people who are always on the go because they eliminate the need to regularly change batteries.

-Direct audio input.
-This allows users to plug in to audio from a music device, computer or television with a cord
+Direct audio input allows hearing instrument wearers to plug into audio from a music device, computer or television.

 Hearing Aids | Austin, Texas